Soloura/Study/Artificial Intelligence/TimeSeries.md

   * 3.4 Uprising of Non-Transformer-based Models

 * 4. New Exploration of TSF Models
   * 4.1.
-Overcoming Limitations of Transformer > Table 5
+Overcoming Limitations of Transformer > Table 5: Taxonomy and Methodologies of Transformer Models for Time Series Forecasting
     * 4.1.1.
 Patching Technique: dividing input sequences into multiple patches - preserves the information within each patches, thereby enhancing locality (instead of individual points), processes fewer tokens.
       *  PatchTST
       *  MTST